sleekcharly/AI-PAL/README.md

 # AI PAL: ChatGPT project

-AN awesome responsive online chatbot using the OpenAI Api ChatGPT model to chat in a conversational way.
+An awesome responsive online chatbot using the OpenAI Api ChatGPT model to chat in a conversational way.

 ## Examples